Michael Meyer

 Family commerce Mostyn's Oddbins

-A father-daughter commerce project that turned sticker economics, fulfillment, IP exposure, and customer feedback into a practical business education.
+A father-daughter commerce project where sticker economics, fulfillment, IP exposure, and customer feedback became a practical business education.

 Leadership Profile